harshpatel5/Event-Ticket-System/README.md

 - Use the database structure from [tables.sql](Database/tables.sql)
 - Use the sample data from [sampledata.sql](Database/sampledata.sql)

-4. Make a .env file for your local database password
+4. Make a .env file for your local database password in the root folder
 ```env
 DB_HOST=localhost
 DB_PORT=3306